mujiezhang/SOS-independent-prophages/README.md

 # SOS-independent-prophages
 This is the script repository for the following paper:

 Hao, Yali, Mujie Zhang, Xinjuan Lei, Chengrui Zhu, Taoliang Zhang, Yanping Zheng, Xiang Xiao, and Huahua Jian.
 2025.
-“PSOSP Uncovers Pervasive SOS‐Independent Prophages With Distinct Genomic and Host Traits in the Bacterial Genomes.” iMeta e70073. https://doi.org/10.1002/imt2.70073
+“PSOSP Uncovers Pervasive SOS‐Independent Prophages With Distinct Genomic and Host Traits in the Bacterial Genomes.” iMeta (**in press**) e70073. https://doi.org/10.1002/imt2.70073

 # Documents